JonathanFoss/Movie-Watchlist/README.md

 ## Data Privacy Policy:

-We only collect the information necessary (username, password, consent) to provide you with access to the service.
+The app only collect the information necessary _(username, password, consent)_ to provide the user with access.
-Your passwords are encrypted and we do not share any personal information with third parties.
+Passwords are encrypted and any personal information is not shared with third parties. _(This is a school project, so .env file is shared!)_
-You can delete your account at any time and all personal information will be removed.
+The user can delete their account at any time and all personal information will be removed.

 ## Terms of Service:

 The user owns their own data.
-We grant the user access to the service subject to their agreement to the ToS and Privacy Policy.
-We reserve the right to moderate or remove content that violates the rules.
+But i might remove or modify their data over the course of this project. _(This is still a university project after all..)_